zoran-cuckovic/QGIS-terrain-shading/README.md

-# QGIS-raster-shading
+# Style library

-Modelling natural shading for elevation models in QGIS.
-See more on [LandscapeArchaeology.org/2019/qgis-shadows/](https://LandscapeArchaeology.org/2019/qgis-shadows/).
+You can find here some QGIS style definitions for shadow models.
+To download righ-click on "Raw" button.